 After meeting Ms. Calleiro through her interview, and her main character Ar’ch, I couldn’t resist picking up the book to see what it was about.
 When I first started reading, I didn’t check the genre, so thought I’d gotten pulled into a romance.
 There is a little bit of that, but this definitely falls into the world of fantasy.

-A few times, the insistence by Ar’ch and a couple other characters that Sophia is special is a tad thick, her own disbelief helps to provide the tension within the story itself.
+There are a few times where the insistence by Ar’ch and a couple other characters that Sophia is special is a tad thick, her own disbelief helps to provide the tension within the story itself.
 The characters themselves come across as real as someone you might bump into tomorrow – the smug “I know I look good, and I want others to know it too” type that just makes you want to dump a bucket of ice water over their heads in the middle of a snow storm.
 The “Um, you’re going to get us into a world of hurt” type that draws you in to trust them implicitly, because while they are flawed, they are also brutally honest.
 The absolute skeptic who provides a sense of relief when things are going too good.
 And, the “You aren’t going anywhere without me” type who just want to protect and mother everyone they encounter.